Tourism in Toronto

 The Toronto Eaton Centre is the most visited tourist attraction in Toronto.

 Toronto is one of Canada's leading tourism destinations.
-In 2017, the Toronto-area received 43.7 million tourists, of which 10.4 million were domestic visitors and 2.97 million were from the United States, spending a total of $8.84 billion.
+In 2017, the Toronto area received 43.7 million tourists, of which 10.4 million were domestic visitors and 2.97 million were from the United States, spending a total of $8.84 billion.
 Toronto has an array of tourist attractions and a rich cultural life.

 Attractions

 Museums

 The city of Toronto consists of many unique and famous museums.
 The Royal Ontario Museum is Canada's largest museum of natural history and world cultures.
 It presents a variety of art, archaeology and natural science from around the world.
 The Art Gallery of Ontario (AGO) is one of the largest art museums in North America and is home to approximately 95,000 works from around the world.
 The Bata Shoe Museum consists of many kinds of footwear from around the world.
-The Hockey Hall of Fame is amongst the largest ice hockey museums in the world, and is home several important artifacts, including the Stanley Cup.
+The Hockey Hall of Fame is amongst the largest ice hockey museums in the world, and home to several important artifacts, including the Stanley Cup.
 Other museums include the Aga Khan Museum, Gardiner Museum of Ceramic Art, Ukraine Museum of Canada, Toronto Police Museum and Discovery Centre, Textile Museum of Canada, the Museum of Inuit Art, Oral History Museum and many others.